ntswamp/Shoot-Em-Up/README.md

 # Shoot-Em-Up
-Shoot 'em up with Raylib in Zig programming language
+Simple demo of Shoot 'Em Up with Raylib in Zig programming language